Skip to main content

 Wire payments are a secure way to move electronic funds from one party to another across a network of banks and transfer agencies around the world.

-Transfers can happen person to person, between banks, or using a third-party service.
-Wires are typically high-value payments that can be used both domestically and internationally, using the same currency or cross-currency foreign exchange (FX).
+Transfers can occur between individuals, between banks, or using a third-party service.
+Wires, which are usually high-value payments, can be conducted both domestically and internationally.
+They can be processed in the same currency or through cross-currency foreign exchange (FX).

 Benefits

-When using the Global Payments API to send wire payments, you are entitled to the following benefits of banking with J.P.
+When you use the Global Payments API to send wire payments, you gain access to the following benefits of banking with J.P.
 Morgan:

 Global Clearing